digitalcz/digisign/UPGRADING-1.0.md

 **Version 1 is major rewrite of the library.**

-It aimed to ease configuration and usage and to improve forward compatibility with changes implemented on API.
+It aimed to ease configuration and usage and to improve forward compatibility with changes implemented on the DigiSign API.

 * ### Initialization of DigiSign object
   The constructor of DigiSign object now accepts array of options

   Before:
     ```php